Effect of Brexit on Gibraltar: Movement over the border

-Gibraltar, like the UK, had been outside the Schengen Area.
-All people crossing the border to/from Spain have therefore always been required to go through British and Spanish border controls.
-There are estimates that upwards of 15,000 people live in La Línea, in Spain, but work in Gibraltar.
-(La Línea has an unemployment rate of 35% whereas Gibraltar has a 1% unemployment rate.)
+Before Brexit, Gibraltar, like the UK, was outside the Schengen Area.
+All of the people crossing the border between Spain and Gibraltar were required to go through British and Spanish border controls.
+There are estimates that the total number of people commuting from La Línea in Spain to Gibraltar for work is upwards of 15,000.
+La Línea has an unemployment rate of 35% whereas Gibraltar has a 1% unemployment rate.
+With a substantial share of the territory’s workforce commuting daily across the border, concerns were raised about the future of Gibraltar's labour market and cross-border mobility.